Salawati Kingdom

-The Salawati Kingdom is the Islamic kingdom that once stood in Salawati Island, Raja Ampat Regency, Southwest Papua.
+The Salawati Kingdom was the Islamic kingdom that once existed on Salawati Island, Raja Ampat Regency, Southwest Papua.
 The center of the Salawati kingdom was located in the Samate village which is currently located in the North Salawati district.

 History

 The Salawati Kingdom was founded by a king who came from Waigeo namely Fun Malaban or Fun Tusan who is the ancestor of gelet (small clan) Arfan.
 Salawati is also a vassal kingdom of the Sultanate of Tidore.
 Although even before the fun arrival from Waigeo, there were already rulers in Salawati with the title of rejao or jaja which meant "landlord" in Ma'ya language.
 They decided to have a fasyukul pampon (eating contest), which was won by the fun from Waigeo, hence the local rulers submitted to him.

 According to Abdullah Arfan's family story, the ancestor of the Arfan dynasty Kalewan, married muballighah Siti Hawa Farouk who came from Cirebon, and changed his name to Bayajid.
 He is believed to be the first Muslim from Papua and it is estimated that this incident occurred in the 16th century.

 Salawati kingdom was one of the tributaries or vassals of Sultan of Tidore.
 As mentioned the king of Salawati descended from rulers from Waigeo, whose ancestor Gurabesi had a tributary relationship with Tidore Sultanate.
 King of Salawati being one of the strongest in the Raja Ampat archipelago was also trusted to collect tributes as leader of Hongi expeditions on behalf of Sultan of Tidore on northern Papua as far as Cendrawasih Bay as noted in 1705.
 In the same year the king of Salawati was also noted to be in the vicinity of Manokwari in Doreri Bay (Dore).

 Activities of the kingdoms in Raja Ampat islands include raiding and trading.
 In 1653, Salawati and Waigeo raided Tanah Hitu Kingdom, on the northern coast of Ambon, for gold and slaves with an expedition consisted of 15 ships.
 Although Salawati was in turn experienced raiding of its own in 1710 when the king of Salawati was in Cendrawasih Bay, pirates from Tidore captured his wife and 150 of his subjects.
 They were only freed after the king paid 104 slaves.